Welcome to the seventy-ninth (79) Windows 365 Community newsletter!

 Welcome to the Seventeenth (17th) Windows 365 Community newsletter!
 We highlight weekly…

-Welcome to the seventy-fourth (74) Windows 365 Community newsletter!
+Welcome to the Sixty-first (61th) Windows 365 Community newsletter!
 We highlight weekly…